 - Address potential control issues and can get your SBA 8a application denied;

-Do You Meet the SBA 8a Requirements and 13 CFR 124 SBA 8a Qualifications?
+Do You Meet the SBA 8a Certification Requirements and 13 CFR 124 SBA 8a Qualifications?

-To get 8a certified, or increase your chances of getting your SBA 8a status, you must meet the following 8a requirements for SBA certification qualifications under 13 CFR Part 124 and SBA 8a qualifications:
+Knowing how to get 8a certification, or to increase your chances of getting your SBA 8a status, you must meet the following 8a requirements for SBA certification qualifications under 13 CFR Part 124 and SBA 8a qualifications:

 - Must be a small business concern based on applicable SBA size standards for small businesses in your industry.